Tilt Tuning of Etalons

 In Which Direction Do the Transmission Peaks Move?

 It is a common method to tune such an etalon to a certain transmission wavelength by tilting it.
 A first interesting question is whether an increasing tilt angle increases or decreases the wavelengths of the transmission peaks.
 A seemingly plausible but wrong argument is that tilting makes the beam path longer, and that this must be compensated by a longer wavelength.
 In reality, however, the round-trip phase change is decreased rather than increased!
-A somewhat formal (but correct) argument for this is that the projection of the k vector to the direction perpendicular to the surfaces is reduced.
+A somewhat formal (but correct) argument for this is that the projection of the <$k$> vector to the direction perpendicular to the surfaces is reduced.
 But what is wrong about the previous argument?
-This is explained in the Spotlight article of 2006-11-02.
+This is explained in The Photonics Spotlight 2006-11-02.
 The correct conclusion is then that the transmission peaks move to shorter wavelengths when the tilt angle is increased.
 See Figure 2 for a calculated example case.

 The Overlap Issue